Marsha Malik: Lye Town

-She joined Lye Town at the start of the 2025-26 season.
+She joined Lye Town at the start of the 2025–26 season.

+Hednesford Town

+She joined Hednesford Town WFC in March of 2026 season.

 International career

 In June 2025, Marsha was called for the national football team as they were to travel for the 2026 AFC Women's Asian Cup qualification, where Pakistan was drawn in group D alongside hosts Indonesia, Kyrgyzstan, and Chinese Taipei.
 Pakistan finished the group as runners-up with 2 wins and a loss to group winners Chinese Taipei.